awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 `Types`
 Required
 One or more finding types in the format of *namespace/category/classifier* that classify a finding\.
-**Type:** Array of 50 strings maximum
+**Type:** Array of strings
+**Maximum number of strings:** 50

 ## Malware<a name="asff-malware"></a>

-The `Malware` object provides a list of malware related to a finding\.
+The `Malware` object provides a list of malware that is related to a finding\.
 It is an array that can contain up to five malware objects\.

 **Example**